 Gretchen

-The original blanket is about 110 x 130 cm big and made with 4 different colors.
-It is a written pattern with row by row pictures but it also contains charts.
+The original blanket measures about 110 x 130 cm big and is made with 4 different colours.
+It is a written pattern with row by row pictures, but it also contains charts.
 The blanket has a plain double border and some nice tassels.

 The pattern is available in Ana’s Ravelry store.